What are Azure AD access reviews?

 - When automation is infeasible: You can create rules for dynamic membership on security groups or Office 365 Groups, but what if the HR data is not in Azure AD or if users still need access after leaving the group to train their replacement?
 You can then create a review on that group to ensure those who still need access should have continued access.

 - When a group is used for a new purpose: If you have a group that is going to be synced to Azure AD, or if you plan to enable the application Salesforce for everyone in the Sales team group, it would be useful to ask the group owner to review the group membership prior to the group being used in a different risk content.

-- Business critical data access: for certain resources, it might be required to ask people outside of IT to regularly sign off and give a justification on why they need access for auditing purposes.
+- Business critical data access: for certain resources, it might be required to ask people outside of IT to regularly sign out and give a justification on why they need access for auditing purposes.

-- To maintain a policy's exception list: In an ideal world, all users would follow the access polices to secure access to your organization's resources.
+- To maintain a policy's exception list: In an ideal world, all users would follow the access policies to secure access to your organization's resources.
 However, sometimes there are business cases that require you to make exceptions.
 As the IT admin, you can manage this task, avoid oversight of policy exceptions, and provide auditors with proof that these exceptions are reviewed regularly.

 - Ask group owners to confirm they still need guests in their groups: Employee access might be automated with some on premises IAM, but not invited guests.
 If a group gives guests access to business sensitive content, then it's the group owner's responsibility to confirm the guests still have a legitimate business need for access.